athomasq/athomasq.github.io/essays/investing-in-public.md

 I also think there's massive survivorship bias in public angel profiles.
 Most angel investors and nearly all angel investments fail.
 If you only look at the winners, you'll get a very skewed sense of the

 (Case in point: if my first few investments hadn't done so well, I probably would have stopped investing some time ago, in which case this blog

+I have many more thoughts on this subject; see my notes on navigating high valuations as an angel investor.